RebelToolbox/RebelDocumentation/tutorials/scripting/visual_script/nodes_purposes.rst

 Thanks to this, you can follow the logic flow within a function by following the white lines.
 Not every *Node* has *Sequence Ports*.
 In fact, most do not.

 *Data Ports* ports contain typed values.
-Types can be any regular Godot types, such as a boolean, an integer, a string, a Vector3, an array, any Object or Scene Node, etc.
+Types can be any regular Rebel Engine types, such as a boolean, an integer, a string, a Vector3, an array, any Object or Scene Node, etc.
 A *Data Port* on the right side of a node is considered an output, while, a port on the left side is an input.
 Connecting them allows information to flow to the next node.